finnianr/Eiffel-Loop/doc/Contents.md

 Classes for remotely interacting with a HTTP server.
 Supports the HTTP commands: POST, GET and HEAD.
 ## Fast CGI Servlets
 An implementation of the [Fast-CGI protocol](http://www.mit.edu/~yandros/doc/specs/fcgi-spec.html) for creating single and multi-threaded HTTP servlet services.
+## Override of EiffelVision2
+Override of Eiffel Software's EiffelVision2 for use with [Eiffel-Loop Vision2 extensions](http://www.eiffel-loop.com/library/vision2-x.html)
+## Override of Eiffel2Java
+Override of Eiffel Software's [Eiffel2Java](https://www.eiffel.org/doc/solutions/Eiffel2Java) library for use with the [Eiffel-Loop Eiffel to Java](http://www.eiffel-loop.com/library/eiffel2java.html) library.
 ## Eco-DB (Eiffel CHAIN Orientated Database)
 *Eco-DB* is an acronym for *Eiffel CHAIN Orientated Database*, and enables the development of container objects conforming to the base class [CHAIN](https://www.eiffel.org/files/doc/static/18.01/libraries/base/chain_chart.html) to have many of the properties of relational database tables.